Experienced Suffolk County Divorce Lawyer

 Spouses looking to divorce in New York must meet one of the following residency requirements.

 What Are the Residency Requirements for a Divorce in NY?

 - they were married in New York and one spouse has lived in the state for at least 1 year;

 - they lived in New York as a married couple and either spouse has lived in the state for at least 1 year;

 - the grounds for the divorce (below) arose in New York and either spouse has lived in the state for at least 1 year prior to filing for divorce; or

 - either spouse has lived in the state for at least 2 years.

-New York recognizes both no-fault divorce and fault-based divorce, so spouses are not required to prove the other’s fault for the divorce in order to petition for separation.
-A spouse can seek a no-fault divorce if:
+New York recognizes both no-fault divorce and fault-based divorce, so spouses are not required to prove the other’s fault for the divorce in order to petition for legal separation.

 - they have been separated from their partner for at least 1 year;

 - there has been an “irretrievable breakdown of the marriage” for 6 months or more; or